ospfranco/ospfranco.github.io/_posts/2024-09-23-make mise installed tools globally available for gui tools.md

 sudo chmod a+x /usr/local/bin/npx
 ```

 You might need to restart your program or computer for the binary to be correctly found.
+This should also work for any other scripts binaries you might have an issue.
+If you are worried about modifying `/usr/local/bin` don't be.
+It's a per user folder where symlinks and binaries can be placed.
+Lots of programs add links to their binaries here to make them globally available to other GUI tools: VSCode, Parallels, etc.